d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 :label:`sec_intro_search_spaces`

 Along with the objective function $f(\mathbf{x})$, we also need to define the feasible set $\mathcal{X}$ to optimize over, the *search space* or *configuration space*.
-In this chapter, we restrict ourselves to search spaces which decompose as product over the individual hyperparameters.
 Here is a possible search space for our running example:

 ```{.python .input  n=10}